 - Bachelor of Arts in Screenwriting and Animation

-The Screenwriting and Animation undergraduate program is Morgan State University’s premier cinematic arts and sciences major, combining the liberal and artistic education from the College of Liberal Arts and immersing it with the technology and software understanding required for students who wish to become filmmakers, animators, and content producers.
+The Screenwriting and Animation undergraduate program is Morgan State University’s premiere cinematic arts and sciences major, combining the liberal and artistic education from the College of Liberal Arts and immersing it with the technology and software understanding required for students who wish to become filmmakers, animators, and content producers.

 They wish to create students who understand how to combine visual storytelling with animation and video production skills.